-1. All courses offered at the college will be reviewed periodically by the program faculty and program director for evidence of compliance with the semester/credit hour definitions as set forth by New York State and the U.S. Department of Education.
+- 1. All courses offered by SUNY New Paltz will be reviewed periodically by the program faculty and program director for evidence of compliance with the semester/credit hour definitions as set forth by New York State and the U.S. Department of Education.
 Information indicating such compliance will be provided to the Academic Dean and/or the Vice President for Academic Affairs.
-Lastly, such results will be shared with the Registrar to ensure ongoing compliance of assignment of credit hours to courses.
+Lastly, such results will be shared with the Registrar to ensure ongoing compliance of assignment of credit hours to courses. - 2.
+Courses which appear to be out of compliance will be evaluated and immediate measures taken to rectify the discrepancies.
+New courses or changes to existing courses and curriculum will normally be evaluated as part of the work of the Curriculum Committee or Graduate Council. - 3.
+The Undergraduate and Graduate Catalogs shall serve as the campus's official publications providing information on credits assigned to each course. - 4.
+Records of credits assigned for each course will be maintained in the campus's administrative database.